Karim-Ahmed-1/Problem-Solving/README.md

 # Problem-Solving
-note: All problems are tested and submitted @LeetCode
+Note: all problems are tested and submitted @LeetCode